Tan-JunWei/CTF-Writeups/content/PicoCTF/General Skills/Static ain't always noise.md

 I figured that running the bash script will likely be equivalent to running `strings` for the purpose of acquiring the flag, since they both work by displaying only the printable strings in `static`.

 Indeed, running `strings static | grep -C 5 "pico"` displayed the flag in the terminal.
-I used the `-C 5` argument to display the5  lines of **context** before and after the matching line that contains the flag, but this is optional.
+I used the `-C 5` argument to display the 5 lines of **context** before and after the matching line that contains the flag, but this is optional.

 > [!NOTE] Flag
 > picoCTF{d15a5m_t34s3r_f6c48608}